digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 {{< figure src="images/confignbuy.png#center" caption="Figure 2: Config &amp; Buy circa 2006." alt="Config and buy from circa 2006" >}}

-Many thanks to *Dean* for his sterling work on the various websites.

 ## Cable Testers

 Once we were settled into selling environment monitors we looked around for other things we could sell to a similar audience.